gg-mg/SSP_Spring2020/Assignments/SSP06/SSP06_21_2/readME.md

-# login.php
+# login2.php

-is the application file that does what was intended in SSP05.php
+is the application file that has clues on what was intended in SSP06.php

 I found out how to access the database on 3/21/2020, two weeks after i submitted the assignment to FileZilla submission forum (OCCC).

 It is importtant to note